Rahul-Khawse/Fullstack-ChatApp/README.md

 A real-time chat application built using the MERN (MongoDB, Express, React, Node.js) stack with Socket.io for instant messaging.

+### About
+A chat app is a digital platform that allows users to communicate with each other in real-time through text and images.

 ## Features
 ✅ User authentication (JWT-based)